googlefonts/fontmake/USAGE.md

 * `--no-production-names`: By default, `fontmake` renames the glyphs in the output binary font file during post-processing based on the value of the `public.postscriptNames` lib key in the UFO file.
 (In the case of Glyphs source files, conversion to UFO populates this lib key with the production names from the Glyphs file.)
 Any encoded glyphs without production names are renamed to `uniXXXX` based on their Unicode code point, unencoded ligature glyphs are renamed based on the production names of their components, and other unencoded glyphs are not renamed.
 The `--no-production-names` flag suppresses all glyph renaming.

-* `-a "<arguments>"`: Run ttfautohint on TrueType output binary font files.
-Any arguments in the quoted string are passed to the `ttfautohint` binary.
+* `-a`/`-a "<arguments>"`: Run ttfautohint on TrueType output binary font files.
+If any arguments are provided in a quoted string, these are passed to the `ttfautohint` binary.

 * `--mti-source <plist>`: Instead of generating feature files from the design sources, this takes an external plist file which links masters to Monotype FontDame feature definition files.
 You may safely ignore this option unless you are compiling Monotype-supplied font sources for the Noto project.